 - Take measurements when you’re taking photos.
 Trying to measure as your listing at your desk ends up taking a lot more time and energy moving back and forth between tasks.

-Our friends from Dyer & Jenkins created a great videos on how to measure a pants.
+Our friends from Dyer & Jenkins created a great video on how to measure a pants.